 Hall of Fame induction date (teddy bears): 1998

 Named for and inspired by President Theodore Roosevelt (after he refused to shoot a bear that trackers had caught and lashed to a willow tree), the plush teddy bear has cemented its place as the most popular plush toy in U.S. history.
 This 10.5-inch version is soft, shaggy and sports a natty red ribbon—just as a teddy should.
-Ages 3 and up, about $9.50, Amazon.
+Ages 3 and up.

 NEW TWIST: Pomsies Interactive Pets

 These cuddly talking, light-up plush toys not only tell you when they’re cold, hungry or tired.
 Pomsies react when you pet them—their eyes light up, they shiver, sneeze and make more than 50 sounds, from giggles to grumbles to purrs.
 Their twisty tails can be wrapped around wrists, backpacks or even hair.
 And then there’s their cool freeze-dance mode.
-Ages 3 and up, about $15, Amazon.
+Ages 3 and up.

 CLASSIC: Lionel Pennsylvania Flyer Ready-to-Play Train Set